MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 > - A **resource tenant** is where the app is expected to exist, and where the user is expected to create the app using Power Apps as a guest.
 > - A **home tenant** is where the user's account resides and authenticates against.

 1. In Microsoft Entra ID, [in external collaboration settings set guest user access to "(most inclusive)"](/azure/active-directory/b2b/delegate-invitations).
-For more info about Microsoft Entra B2B check out: [What is guest user access in Microsoft Entra B2B?](/azure/active-directory/b2b/what-is-b2b)
+For more info about Microsoft Entra B2B checkout: [What is guest user access in Microsoft Entra B2B?](/azure/active-directory/b2b/what-is-b2b)

 2. Use the following PowerShell cmdlet to enable guests to make Power Apps.